-Meconium plug syndrome may result from Hirschsprung disease.
+Meconium plug syndrome may result from Hirschsprung disease or cystic fibrosis.

 Typically, newborns have feeding problems, vomit, have an enlarged abdomen, and do not have a bowel movement during the first day or two of life.